zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

 an URL string or a blocking policy can be extracted.

 The owner name of the TXT record must be `_url._zonemaster.<TLD>` where `<TLD>` is replaced by the TLD in question.
-There must only be a single TXT record.
+There must only be a single TXT record, or else all TXT records are ignored.

 If RDATA of the TXT record consists of several strings they are concatenated into one text string.